ArmaghanAlvi/The-Forgotten-Island/README.md

 ## Acknowledgements
-This project was made in repl.it, now known as replit.com.
+This project was made in replit.com.